fcichos/CompSoft22/source/lectures/L8/assignment_6.rst

-Exercise 9
+Exercise 6
 ==========

-The nineth assignment will be about the electromagnetic waves and the resolution of an optical microscope or a spherical mirror.
+The sixth assignment will be about linear regression.
 You will ...

-1. Apply Huygens principle to calculate the intensity distribution in the focus of a spherical mirror
+1. Repeat the derivation for the formula's of linear regression.
-2. Determine the resolution as a function of the numerical aperture
+2. Write your own code to do linear regression.

-to test your abilities to calculate with complex numbers.
 Take your time for the exercise.
 It is not needed next Tuesday.
 It is needed that you finish it.

 Have fun!